SynapticSage/Neural_Realime-ClosedLoop-PhaseDisruption/README.md

 - C++ code and libraries optimized for real-time signal processing
 - Sub-millisecond latency from data acquisition to stimulation output
-- Runs reliably on commodity Linux workstations with no dropped data
+- Runs reliably on commodity Linux workstations with minimal dropped data